 Merchant Cash Advance vs. Bank Loan: 5 Differences to Note

-When comparing a merchant cash advance vs. loan, here’s what you need to know about how their features break down.
+When comparing a merchant cash advance vs. a business loan, here’s what borrowers need to know about how their features break down.

 With a bank loan, you’ll get a more traditional approach.
 The lender will assign you an interest rate based on business or possibly personal creditworthiness, and it’ll be represented as an annual rate.
 The lender uses that rate to amortize your loan, and each payment will include both principal and interest.